Dunnockshaw: Demography

 In 2011 the average (mean) age of residents was 42.9 years, with a roughly even distribution between males and females.
 The racial composition was 98.9% White (all White British) with just two people of mixed ethnic groups.
-67% reported there religion as Christian.
+67% reported their religion as Christian.
 71.9% of adults between the ages of 16 and 74 were classed as economically active and in work.